(Updated August 2020)

 Q: What if I place an order but then need to cancel it?

-A: Your order can be cancelled up until the online menu closes at 10am on Wednesday morning.
-Please email us at email@example.com as soon as possible to request that your order be cancelled.
+A: Your order can be cancelled up until 6pm the day before your selected pickup day.
+Please email us at firstname.lastname@example.org as soon as possible to request that your order be cancelled.
 The payment for that order will be credited to your Three Stone Hearth online account and can be used the next time you order.

 Q: What if I realize too late that I need to cancel it?

-A: If you discover after the online store has closed (10am on Wednesday) that you will not be able to pick up or utilize the food you ordered from us, email and let us know.
+A: If you discover after the deadline that you will not be able to pick up or utilize the food you ordered from us, email and let us know.
 Usually, we can arrange an alternative pick-up time with you or a designated friend.
 You also always have the option of donating your order to the kitchen.
 We’re sorry but we are not able to freeze products for customers to be picked up later.
 We can credit non-perishable items you bought that we can resell.

 Q: What if I can’t pick up my order during your store hours?